-- The Chairman of the Health and Wellbeing Board will be the County Council's Cabinet Support Member for Public Health and Integrated Care. - The Co-Chair will be selected from the Clinical Commissioning Group representatives on the Board. - 6.3.12 These positions do not attract an additional special responsibility allowance.
+- 6.3.11 The Health and Wellbeing Board Chair and Vice-Chair will be selected from the Staffordshire County Council Cabinet Members and chosen and appointed by the Leader of the Council. - 6.3.12 This position does not attract an additional special responsibility allowance.